JRCSTU/wltp/README.rst

         The family of pre-defined *driving-cycles* corresponding to vehicles with different :abbr:`PMR (Power to Mass Ratio)`.
 Classes 1,2, 3a & 3b are split in 2, 4, 4 and 4 *parts* respectively.

+    mro
+    Mass in running order
+        The mass of the vehicle, with its fuel tank(s) filled to at least 90 per cent of its or their capacity/capacities, including the mass of the driver and the liquids, fitted with the standard equipment in accordance with the manufacturer’s specifications and, where they are fitted, the mass of the bodywork, the cabin, the coupling and the spare wheel(s) as well as the tools when they are fitted.

+    UM
+    Kerb mass
+    Curb weight
     Unladen mass
-        *UM* or *Curb weight*, the weight of the vehicle in running order minus the mass of the driver.
+        The `Mass in running order` minus the `Driver mass`.

+    Driver weight
+    Driver mass
+        75 kgr

+    TM
     Test mass
-        *TM*, the representative weight of the vehicle used as input for the calculations of the simulation, derived by interpolating between high and low values for the |CO2|-family of the vehicle.
+        The representative weight of the vehicle used as input for the calculations of the simulation, derived by interpolating between high and low values for the |CO2|-family of the vehicle.

     Downscaling